 The Group is committed to developing long-term cooperation relationships based on mutual trust with its business partners and has built a sophisticated customer network.
 The Group has established its closely-knit yet extensive network of leading manufacturers of processed meat products and sausages, not only for cooperation with enterprises in the PRC, but also with those in various overseas markets, such as South America, Southeast Asia and the United States.
 During the Year, the Group continued to supply high-quality sausage casing products to a number of renowned food suppliers in the PRC.
-The number of domestic customers remained stable.
+On the basis of stabilizing existing customers, the Group continued to solicit new customers and had achieved good results.